manuel1618/name-generator-spa/README.md

 ## 📄 License

-Same license as the main project.
+Same license as the main project (MIT).